223kazuki/blog/resources/2019-01-29-lacinia-app-tips.md

     #(stop-log-subscription subscription)))
 ```

 The third argument, `source-stream` is the function which notify resource update to the client. `create-log-subscription` is a function which create subscription for some resources.
 On subscription it executes `source-stream`.
-In a real system, we may implement streamer by using core.async, Kafka or somehing like that.
+In a real system, we may implement streamer by using core.async, Kafka or something like that.
 Streamer function itself returns the callback which ends the subscription.
 In this time I implemented API to get torikumi information as a streamer.
 At first, I implemented a integrant method which generates core.async channel and its publication as follows.

 ```clojure:src/graphql_server/channel.clj